aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 Applies VPC CNI add-on to Amazon EKS cluster.

+## Custom Networking

+The CNI Configuration `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG` when set to `true` helps you achieve custom networking by allowing your pods to use subnets and security groups that are independent of your worker node's VPC configuration.

+Following is the process we need to follow to get custom networking to work fine

+- Have a VPC created with a secondary CIDR range where you pods can be scheduled for custom networking.
+- Create subnets associating to CIDR ranges of secondary CIDR you just created.
+- Create a blueprints stack as shown in usage section above with `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG` flag set to true.
+Make sure the VPC you have created before should be passed as input to blueprints stack.
+- Retrieve your cluster security group id.
+- Create an ENIConfig custom resource for each subnet that you want to deploy pods in.

+Check out [cni custom networking ](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html#:~:text=custom%2Dnetworking%2Dcluster-,Step%202%3A%20Configure%20your%20VPC,-This%20tutorial%20requires) to learn more about the detailed technical stepd involved to get up and running.

+Note: We will be publishing a [EKS CDK Blueprints Pattern](https://github.com/aws-samples/cdk-eks-blueprints-patterns) soon to demonstrate custom networking setup using VPC CNI Addon.

 ## References

 - Reference [amazon-vpc-cni-k8s](https://github.com/aws/amazon-vpc-cni-k8s) to learn more about different VPC CNI Configuration Values